So you want to write for Punky Moms? We love that! We have some writing guidelines to help make your article a success.

 After Publication (aka Follow-Up Guidelines)

-- Please check back on your article after it’s been published and reply to comments the readers have left.
+- Please check back on your article after it has been published and reply to comments the readers have left.
 We are a social site – be social!

 - Please share your article!
 Post the link to twitter, Facebook, pin it to Pinterest, add an image and post about it on instagram.
 We want your article to go viral, and grassroots starts at home.